crowoh/crowoh/README.md

 - [Discord Internship bot](https://github.com/Adam101k/Internship-Discord-Bot): Discord bot that searches and lists job openings based on specific criteria.
 Created and collaborated with a group of friends.

 - [GPT A.I.
 Nutrition Calculator](https://chat.openai.com/g/g-457qBAOqm-macro-calculator): A nutrition calculator powered by GPT AI that displays nutrient information based on user input.
+Compatible with images and text descriptions.

 - [SenateShowdownz](https://github.com/crowoh/SenateShowdownz): Website program that shows lobbyism information for legislators and parses other general information.